Marj4n/delos_news/README.md

    NEXT_PUBLIC_API_KEY="Enter your nytimes.com API key here"
    ```

-   You can get your API key from [nytimes.com](https://developer.nytimes.com/)
+   you can get your API key from [nytimes.com](https://developer.nytimes.com/)

 4. Run the development server: